sisihae/sisihae/README.md

-# 🐑 Hi, I'm Sihyun.
+## 🐑 Hi, I'm Sihyun.

-I'm an aspiring **AI & Product Engineer** passionate about connecting data, users, and design.
+I'm an aspiring AI & Product Engineer passionate about connecting data, users, and design.
 I love turning abstract ideas into real, usable products, from backend logic to user-facing experience.

 ### 🤍 What I love to build
 - AI-driven products that understand users better
-- Web services that combine solid backend and clean UI
+- web services that combine solid backend and clean UI
-- Tools that enhance everyday interactions through technology
+- tools that enhance everyday interactions through technology

 ### 🛠️ Tech Stack